You want smart political talk without the meltdowns?

 Those spaces where you're so quick on your feet, amazing.

-I mean, it blows my mind that you're just so fast and can you do one about this, Mr. President?
+I mean, it blows my mind that you're just so fast.

-Um, so that's great.
+So that's great.

-But now that you've got the audience, hey, let me hit you in the head with some some fact as well.
+But now that you've got the audience, hey, let me hit you in the head with some fact as well.

 Let me hit you in the head with some truth, some hypocrisy from the left.

-And and has anybody, because I've had people do this where they think I'm the parody song guy, or they think I'm the saxophone player, they think I'm the guy who just tells stories like uh stories like Paul Harvey, then I'll hit him with some hard politics.
+And has anybody, because I've had people do this where they think I'm the parody song guy, or they think I'm the saxophone player, or they think I'm the guy who just tells stories like Paul Harvey.

 A few people will go, oh, I didn't know you were this guy.

-So um that's happened a few times.
+So that's happened a few times.

 And yeah, that's me.